 Table of Content

 - What are the 4 areas of abuse?

 What is the Toxic Trio?

 According to SafeLives, “The term ‘Toxic Trio’ has been used to describe the issues of domestic abuse, mental ill-health and substance misuse which have been identified as common features of families where harm to children and adults has occurred.”

 The toxic trio is a combination of 3 issues- substance abuse, domestic abuse and mental health problems.
-These problems frequently coexist and have been noted, mainly when serious harm to children occurs.
-However, there is little doubt that the toxic trio increases the likelihood of abuse and neglect.
-For example, when the “toxic trio” happens, it is thought that there is a higher risk of injury to children or young people.
+The toxic trio can often coexist and experts have noted that they increase the likelihood of abuse and neglect, particularly when serious harm to children occurs.
+When the toxic trio is present, it is believed that children or young people are at a higher risk of injury.

 Small behavioural changes that could be written off as “tics” are common in many types of drug usage.
 Any of the following could be symptoms of an illness that is not obvious: Continuous itchiness in a specific body part, impulsive pulling of sleeves up to cover scars, shaky speech, and excessive sniffling.

 What are the 4 areas of abuse?